93% of airstrip construction complete

 In 2016 MAF began working with Health and Hope and the Lailenpi community in Chin State to design and build an airstrip.
 The airstrip will provide the isolated people of the area access to the outside world, particularly during the annual wet season which lasts for around five months and has previously rendered them cut off.

 In May 2019 a ground-breaking ceremony was held in Lailenpi.
 During the rainy season steady progress was made on excavating the site.
 Once the rains ended more equipment was brought in and work continued at a faster rate.
-By July 2020 the construction was 75% complete.
+By July 2020 the construction was 75% complete, reaching 93% completion before the monsoon season in March 2021.

 As well as building the airstrip at Lailenpi, MAF was invited to join the Transport and Communications Sector Coordination Group and has a seat at the table to encourage the Union Government and Development Partners on issues regarding Rural Aviation.
 MAF has also begun the process to apply for an Air Operators Certificate with a view to operating flights to isolated communities like Lailenpi.